 The institution’s registrar is responsible for maintaining all student documentation, including academic records such as transcripts.
 Your transcript will list all courses taken and total credits earned.
 Regardless of the amount of time that’s passed since you attended college, the registrar should keep a copy of your academic transcript forever.

-FACT: Although there’s no federal law mandating a period of time that colleges and universities must keep student transcripts, chances are that your transcript is part of your permanent record.
+Although there’s no federal law mandating a period of time that colleges and universities must keep student transcripts, chances are that your transcript is part of your permanent record.
 The American Association of Collegiate Registrars and Admissions Officers (AACRAO) recommends that institutions permanently keep academic records for every student.
 In a 2018 survey of 1,045 institutions across 18 countries, AACRAO reported that 97 percent of the respondents “identif[ied] the transcript as a permanent document.”

-You’ll want to go through the registrar's office at your previous institution in order to receive either a copy of your unofficial transcript (useful for your personal knowledge about your previous coursework or to submit to your new institution for a cursory transcript review) or a copy of your official transcript (used when you’ve committed to your new program and are ready to officially transfer your credits).
+Go through the registrar's office at your previous institution in order to receive either a copy of your unofficial transcript (useful for your personal knowledge about your previous coursework or to submit to your new institution for a cursory transcript review) or a copy of your official transcript (used when you’ve committed to your new program and are ready to officially transfer your credits).

 You might be able to submit a request for your transcript online.
 Look for the registrar page on your previous school’s website.
 They may have a ‘transcripts’ tab where you can request a copy of your transcript, or where they’ll detail the request process.
 There, they’ll also list any information you’ll need in order to submit the request, and how long it should take to fulfill.